Comprehensive School Reform: No Child Left Behind Act

-The four pillars of this bill include accountability, flexibility, research-based evidence, and parental options.
+The four pillars of the No Child Left Behind bill include accountability, flexibility, research-based evidence, and parental options.
 This bill also requires each state to have standards, and perform state testing under federal requirements.

 Models

-Success for all
+Success for All

-Created in 1987, this reading intensive curriculum has been adopted by about 1,500 schools.
-“The SFA model also includes assessment every eight weeks, cooperative-learning activities among students, tutoring for those in need of extra help, and a family-support team that works to increase parental involvement.”
+Created in 1987, the Success for All (SFA) reading intensive curriculum has been adopted by about 1,500 schools.
+It "includes assessment every eight weeks, cooperative-learning activities among students, tutoring for those in need of extra help, and a family-support team that works to increase parental involvement."
 This model has also been proven to help students read at an above average rate, at younger ages.

-Direct Institution
+Direct Instruction

-This was developed in 1968 helps in many ways.
-This model consists of, “field-tested reading, language arts, and math curricula, scripted instructional strategies, extensive training, and schoolwide analysis of student performance data”.
-Through research this model has been proven to increase both vocabulary and oral readings.
+Direct Instruction was developed in 1968.
+This model consists of "field-tested reading, language arts, and math curricula, scripted instructional strategies, extensive training, and schoolwide analysis of student performance data".
+Through research, this model has been proven to increase both vocabulary and oral readings.